NIRMALRAJA2206/NIRMALRAJA2206/README.md

-# Hi, I'm Nirmal Raja Loganathan
+# Hi, I'm Nirmal Loganathan

 **AI, Computer Vision, and Robotics engineer who builds end-to-end perception-to-control pipelines that move machines safely through the world.
 I have shipped real-time lane keeping on NVIDIA Orin, guided a Mars rover prototype across rough terrain, and taught drones to estimate the water level in flood rescue missions, all while keeping code clean and production-ready in Python, C++, and ROS 2.**